Chryselephantine sculpture: Ancient examples

 The two best-known examples, both from the Classical period, are those sculpted by Phidias: the 13 m standing statue of Athena Parthenos in the Parthenon at Athens, and the 12 m seated statue of Zeus in the temple at Olympia, considered one of the Seven Wonders of the Ancient World.

-Chryselephantine statues were not only intended to be visually striking, they also displayed the wealth and cultural achievements of those who constructed them or financed their construction.
-The creation of such a statue involved skills in sculpture, carpentry, jewellery, and ivory carving.
+Chryselephantine statues were not only intended to be visually striking; they also displayed the wealth and cultural achievements of those who constructed them or financed their construction.
+The creation of such a statue involved skills in sculpture, carpentry, jewellery, and ivory-carving.
 Once completed, the statues required constant maintenance.
-It is known that at Olympia, skilled personnel were employed to ensure the upkeep of the statue.
-In the second century BC, the prominent sculptor Damophon of Messene was commissioned to make repairs on it.
+It is known that at Olympia, skilled personnel were employed to ensure the upkeep of the Zeus statue.
+In the second century BC, the prominent sculptor Damophon of Messene was commissioned to repair it.

 Due to the high value of some of the materials used and the perishable nature of others, most chryselephantine statues were destroyed during antiquity and the Middle Ages.
 For example, of the statue of Athena Parthenos, only the hole that held its central wooden support survives today in the floor of her temple.
 The appearance of the statue is nevertheless known from a number of miniature marble copies discovered in Athens, as well as from a detailed description by Pausanias.
-Pausanias also described Pheidias' statue of Zeus at Olympia.
-Here, some of the clay moulds for parts of Zeus's garments made of glass or glass-paste have been discovered in the building known as the "Workshop of Pheidias".
+Pausanias also described Phidias's statue of Zeus at Olympia.
+Here, some of the clay moulds for parts of Zeus's garments made of glass or glass-paste have been discovered in the building known as the "Workshop of Phidias".
 They are the only finds directly associated with the great sculptor's most famous works and thus provide useful information on their creation.

 Few examples of chryselephantine sculpture have been found.
 The most prominent surviving examples are fragments of several smaller than life-sized burnt statues from the Archaic period, discovered at Delphi.
 It is not known whom they depict, although they are assumed to represent deities.